- This event has passed.

 There will be a transit of Mercury on November 11, 2019.

 Many of you may have seen the Transits of Venus and certainly the last Transit of Mercury which was became a bit cloudy in Delaware at the end.
-This eclipse should thrill everyone who likes watching a slow motion lunar eclipse will love this 5 and a half hours transit.
+If you love the speed of a lunar eclipse you’ll be thrilled by this 5 and a half hours transit.

-In Delaware this entire even from start to end will be fully observable (weather permitting).
+In Delaware this transit will already have started and will be mostly observable (weather permitting – prediction is for 40% cloudy).
 The good news is that it is cloudy 61% of the time on this day.

 The current (as of April 25th) table gives transit information for Philadelphia rather than Dover.